-GDM: The historical role of the homes that produce the leading brands has been to create the champagne and to promote it to foreign markets.
+GDM: The historical role of the Houses that produce the leading brands has been to create champagne and to promote it to foreign markets.

 In the same industrial vein, the major champagne brands have been the ones to actively approach and penetrate foreign markets.
 These “adventurers” have established their brands as well as the image of champagne.

-The quality of the champagne from the leading brands is unique because it is based on the assembly and storage process.
+The quality of the champagne from the leading brands is unique because it is based on the assemblage and aging process.